johnwesleyquintero/scalesmart/README.md

 ## Description

-This project is a comprehensive portfolio platform, the "Wes-verse," built with Next.js, TypeScript, and Tailwind CSS.
+This project is a comprehensive portfolio platform, the "ScaleSmart" (AKA WesVerse) built with Next.js, TypeScript, and Tailwind CSS.
 It showcases an integrated suite of custom-built applications and tools, demonstrating a wide range of skills.
-The current "Wes-apps" include:
+The current "WesApps" include:

-- Blog
+- Blog (Content managed via MDX files in `src/app/content/blog/`)
-- **ScaleSmart Academy:** An online learning platform.
+- **ScaleSmart Academy:** An online learning platform with course progress tracking.
+(Content managed via MDX files in `src/app/content/academy/`)
 - **Admin Dashboard:** For managing project content and settings.
-- **Amazon Seller Tools:** A suite of tools for Amazon sellers (Bootleg Helium 10).
+- **Amazon Seller Tools:** A suite of tools for Amazon sellers, including Analytics Processing, Data Filtering, Listing Optimization AI, and Report Processing.
 - **Resume Scan:** A Resume Scanner/ATS tool.
-- Chat Interface
+- **AI Chat Interface:**
-- **CRM:** A Customer Relationship Management tool (Bootleg Hubspot CRM).
+- **CRM:** A Customer Relationship Management tool.
-- **Project Board:** A project management tool (Bootleg Asana).
+- **Project Board:** A project management tool with task and comment management.
-- **Workflow Builder:** A workflow automation builder (Bootleg n8n).
+- **Workflow Builder:** A workflow automation builder with a visual interface for creating and managing workflows using a node registry and engine.
+- **Markdown Notepad:** A tool for creating and managing markdown notes with category support.
+- **Privacy Policy:** A dedicated page for the project's privacy policy.
+- **User Profile:** A page for managing user profile information.
+- **Prompt Request Generator:** A tool for generating prompt requests.

 The platform is designed to be an ever-expanding ecosystem, with potential for more "WesIntegrations" in the future.

+## Project Structure

+Key directories and their purposes:

+- `src/app/`: Contains Next.js app router pages and components.
+- `src/app/content/`: Houses MDX files for various content sections like blog posts, academy articles, and documentation.
+- `src/lib/`: Contains utility functions, services, and libraries used across the project.
+- `src/hooks/`: Custom React hooks.
+- `src/data/`: Static data files (JSON, etc.).
+- `supabase/`: Supabase database migrations and configuration.

+## API Routes

-The project also includes API routes for various functionalities, such as:
+The project includes API routes for various functionalities, such as:

 - Academy Articles
 - Academy Courses